 Anesthesia is a wonderful but still frightening thing.
 It allows us to perform procedures on our pets while preventing pain and fear.
 But we’ve all heard stories about adverse reactions and unexpected outcomes.
 Even when things go great, it’s unnerving to see your dog acting weird after anesthesia.

-On average, it’s not unusual for a dog to whine, sleep a lot, or lose housetraining habits immediately after anesthesia.
+It’s not unusual for a dog to act weird by whining, sleeping a lot, or losing house training habits immediately after anesthesia.
 The same drugs that prevent pain can make him act a bit loopy for several hours after his procedure.
 Most dogs should be getting back to normal within 12-18 hours after anesthesia.

 What Do Anesthetics Do to Dogs?